-- 1. 41meter segment Timing (IWWF 10.05/AWSA 9.09): AWSA requires timing of the 41m segment in all instances.
+- 1. 41meter segment Timing (IWWF 10.06/AWSA 9.09): AWSA requires timing of the 41m segment in all instances.
 IWWF only requires that the 41m segment speed does not exceed the division maximum when using their optional (fast 41m segment) method in cases where the speed is below the division maximum.
-IWWF requires three-segment timing of 52m 82m 41m, while AWSA requires reporting 3 segment jump times, although using two segment timing of 82m and 41m as controlling. - 2.
+IWWF requires three-segment timing of 52m 82m 41m for certain divisions and distances, while AWSA requires reporting 3 segment jump times, although using two segment timing of 82m and 41m as controlling. - 2.
 Jump Distances and Outcomes (IWWF 10.12/AWSA 9.03): IWWF requires the judge offer the skier a reride in the event the distance is not communicated or is miss-communicated to the skier.
 The reride may or may not be protected as determined by the judges.
-AWSA requires that the outcome of each jump, including any reride situations, be communicated to the skier, but does not require the judge to offer a reride if there is a failure in this procedure.
+AWSA requires that the outcome of each jump, including any reride situations, be communicated to the skier, but does not require the judge to offer a reride if there is a failure in this procedure. - 3.
+Shore Officials (IWWF 10.12/AWSA 9.08): IWWF requires three judges for event but they can be on shore and/or measurement judges with a view of the jump course.
+AWSA Shore judges are not required, but can be appointed by Chief Judge.